clytras/everypay/README.md

 ### API Keys

-Use enviroment variables to setup your gateway account credentials.
+Use environment variables to setup your gateway account credentials.
 There is an `.env.example` file you can check and copy.
 You can use [`dotenv`](https://www.npmjs.com/package/dotenv) package to auto load project root `.env` files.
 The library expects the following environment variables to be present:

 ```bash
 EVERYPAY_APIENDPOINT="https://sandbox-api.everypay.gr"